 Other groups have also worked in Scotland in years past –

-· Monks from the Society of Saint John the Evangelist (the Cowley Fathers) were at Bishop’s House on the Isle of Iona from 1897 to 1909.
+- Monks from the Society of Saint John the Evangelist (the Cowley Fathers) were at Bishop’s House on the Isle of Iona from 1897 to 1909.
 Members of the Society returned to Scotland in 1942 and lived at Doune in Perthshire.
-One of the priests was Rector of Saint Modoc’s Church and Superior of the Community living in The Rectory.
+One of the priests was Rector of Saint Modoc’s Church and Superior of the Community.
+All lived in The Rectory.
 In 1946 the Society left Doune and lived at Saint John’s Mission House in Joppa until withdrawing from Scotland in 1954.

 1863 The Primus, Robert Eden, presides at a General Synod which agrees a complete revision of the Code of Canons.
 Lay Electors are allowed a role for the first time in choosing bishops, the formal beginning of lay involvement in the government of the Church.
 (When Bishop Eden had been elected bishop twelve years earlier the electorate consisted simply of the seven priests in the Moray diocese - five voted for his election and two did not).

 1864 With the removal of, effectively, the last piece of the penal laws, priests ordained by Scottish bishops can hold office within the Church of England.